ariasdiniz/macaw_framework/README.md

     },
     "rate_limiting": {
       "window": 10,
-      "max_requests": 3
+      "max_requests": 3,
+      "ignore_headers": [
+        "header-to-be-ignored-from-caching-strategy",
+        "another-header-to-be-ignored-from-caching-strategy"
+      ]
     }
   }
 }
 ```

 Cache invalidation time should be specified in seconds.
 In order to enable caching, The application.json file
 should exist in the app main directory and it need the `cache_invalidation` config set.
+It is possible to
+provide a list of strings in the property `ignore_headers`.
+All the client headers with the same name of any
+of the strings provided will be ignored from caching strategy.
+This is useful to exclude headers like
+correlation IDs from the caching strategy.

 Rate Limit window should also be specified in seconds.
 Rate limit will be activated only if the `rate_limiting` config
 exists inside `application.json`.